mbrandau/ip-blacklist/README.md

 Basic middleware for blacklisting ip addresses

+Looking for an ip-whitelist?
+Check out the pendant to this package at [npm](https://www.npmjs.com/package/ip-whitelist) or [GitHub](https://github.com/mbrandau/ip-whitelist)

 ## Usage

 Install and save the package to your project `npm i --save ip-blacklist`